bbcf/bs/doc/source/index.rst

 JobLauncher is a web application which have the purpose to build a common interface for job processing for different applications.

+If you want to add new operations on the interface, you should go `here <http://bbcf.epfl.ch/plugins/>`_.

 ========
 Features
 ========